 We hear you!
-But look at the bigger picture, lets go back to the main objective: the reasons to attend the fair… “To source products that sells well and make a lot of money”.
-Which will then allow us to make that lifestyle changes we so desire.
+But look at the bigger picture, let’s go back to the main objective: the reasons to attend the fair… “To source products that sell well and make a lot of money”.
+Which will then allow us to make that lifestyle changes we so desire?
 The Canton Fair trip must revolve around achieving that objective.
-In order to achieve your targeted outcome, a little planning, preparation and research on finding the right product and dealing with Chinese suppliers goes a long way.
+In order to achieve your targeted outcome, a little planning, preparation and research on finding the right product and dealing with Chinese suppliers go a long way.

 Depending on the amount of participating exhibitors, if you are a beginner, seeing 3-4 niches properly in that 4 days would provide you with quality information.
 If you have been before and would like to try this strategy, you can probably get away with up to 6 categories.

 It is more beneficial to focus on several potential products rather than skimming through thousands of products and not remember what you have seen.
 Remember, whilst there are over 160,000 types of products being showcased here annually, you only need a handful for your business.

 Easier said than done, but don’t worry too much about ‘missing out’.
 Work with what you learned within the time frame you have.

 That said, such strategy may not work for everybody.
 We ourselves have done Canton Fair using a few different strategies before we found one that works for us.
 Some of the strategies we have tried were :

 Strategy 1: No Niche, No Idea, Just to See